 by Kathy Sena

-As the 2012 presidential election enters the home stretch, it’s a great time to teach kids how our electoral process works.
+As the election enters it's final hours, it’s a great time to teach kids how our electoral process works.
 It’s also a wonderful opportunity to help our children develop a love of – and an appreciation for – our country.
 Here are some tips for involving kids in the voting process, for making U.S. history come alive, for remembering our veterans and more.

 Even children in elementary school can get involved in learning about elections if you keep things simple and fun.
 During a previous presidential election, when our son Matt was almost 5, we explained – in very basic terms – how the electoral college worked.
 (Confession: We had to research that a bit ourselves first!)
 As Election Day neared, we printed colorful electoral-college maps from the Internet to show which states were leaning toward which candidates.
 We watched the presidential debates together and huddled around the television on election night.